ashissahu/DEEP_LEARNING/README.md

 # DEEP_LEARNING
-implementing deep neural network with random data
+implementing deep neural network with random data  to work on binary class classification and multi class classification